robogeek/sqlite3-key-value-data-store/README.md

 This searches for items where the `vpath` item in the JSON is precisely equal to `index.html`.

 The `$.vpath` string is in the format required by the JSON extension.
-The documentation reads as so:
+That documentation reads as so:

 > A well-formed PATH is a text value that begins with exactly one '$' character followed by zero or more instances of ".objectlabel" or "[arrayindex]".

-An equivalent is:
+The simple example is equivalent to:

 ```js
 const found = await table.find({